 - Exit doors:

-- should have panic hardware if they latch (except for temporary stands).
+- install panic hardware if they latch (except for temporary stands).

 - Fire extinguishers should be operational and accessible.
 At least one should be a water type.